 (B) The CSEA shall schedule genetic tests for a date that is no later than forty-five days after the administrative officer has been assigned.

-(C) The CSEA shall issue the JFS 07754, "Notice of Request for Paternity Determination and Order to Appear for Genetic Tests" (rev. 11/2001), to the natural mother of the child, each man presumed to be the father of the child, and each man alleged to be the natural father of the child.
+(C) In accordance with rule 5101:12-30-10 of the Administrative Code, the CSEA shall send the JFS 07754, "Notice of Request for Paternity Determination and Order to Appear for Genetic Tests" (effective or revised effective date as identified in rule 5101:12-40-99 of the Administrative Code) to the natural mother of the child, each man presumed to be the father of the child, and each man alleged to be the father of the child.

-(E) In accordance with section 3111.43 of the Revised Code, when a CSEA is unable to obtain service of process of the JFS 07754 on the presumed father, alleged father, or natural mother of the child within the timeframe prescribed in paragraph (B) of this rule, the CSEA shall proceed with collecting genetic testing samples from all of those persons who are present on the date the genetic testing is scheduled.
+(G) In accordance with section 3111.43 of the Revised Code, when a CSEA is unable to obtain service of process of the JFS 07754 on the presumed father, alleged father, or natural mother of the child within the timeframe prescribed in paragraph (B) of this rule, the CSEA shall proceed with collecting genetic testing samples from all of those persons who are present on the date the genetic testing is scheduled.

-When service of process has not been obtained on the presumed father, alleged father, or natural mother of the child and that party appears for genetic testing, the CSEA shall have the parties complete a JFS 01716, "Waiver of Service of Notice and Order to Appear for Genetic Testing" (1/2006).
+When service of process has not been obtained on the presumed father, alleged father, or natural mother of the child and that party appears for genetic testing, the CSEA shall have the parties complete one of the following:

 R.C.
 119.032 review dates: 05/01/2019